College of Business and Technology

 Governing Standards

-The requirements that govern business major and minor programs are those that were published in the Academic Catalog at the time you were admitted to Northeastern Illinois University.
+The requirements that govern all major and minor programs in the College of Business and Technology are those that were published in the Academic Catalog at the time you were admitted to Northeastern Illinois University.
 Changes in course prerequisites are an exception, becoming applicable as they are enacted.

-If you are absent from the University for one year or longer, your student status is inactivated.
-You revert to undeclared status, must re-apply for admission to the University and the College upon return, and must meet all current University, major/minor declaration, and business program requirements to qualify for a Bachelor's Degree.
+If you are absent from the University for one year or longer, your student status will be inactivated.
+Upon returning, you will revert to undeclared status and must re-apply for admission to both the University and the College.
+You will then be required to meet all current University policies, major/minor declaration, and degree requirements in effect at the time of your readmission.

-Note: ALL grades received for all courses appear on the transcript.
+Note: All grades received for all courses will appear on the transcript.

 Class Attendance/Course Withdrawals

 In accordance with University policy, students are expected to attend the first class session of all courses in which they are enrolled to confirm their registration.
-If they stop attending classes, they must officially withdraw from the course through established University procedures (NEIUport).
-Failure to officially withdraw from a course you stop attending for any reason is the same as failing the course.
-A permanent grade of F, NAF or UWF will appear on your transcript.
+If they stop attending a course for any reason, they must officially withdraw through the established University procedures via NEIUport.
+Failure to do so will result in a permanent grade of F, NAF or UWF on their transcript, as non-attendance without formal withdrawal is treated the same as failing the course.

 Pass/Fail Policy